Support Us Button Widget

 Workshops and Lantern Making

 Get creative and craft your unique lantern.
 Find inspiration from this lantern-making tutorial or this video of the 2017 parade.
 Workshops are available at the Columbia Art Center on Wednesday, Dec.
-9, and Saturday, Dec.
-13, and at Indah Coffee on Sunday, Dec.
-14. Speaking of Indah Coffee, the local coffee shop will be on hand to serve cocoa and treats along with Emerald’s Artistry offering face painting.
+11, and Saturday, Dec.
+14, and Wednesday, Dec.
+18.

 Whether you create a simple paper lantern or something more elaborate, every lantern adds to the parade’s magic.
 Join in on celebrating the winter solstice, enjoy a scenic stroll with friends + family, and embrace the gradual return of longer days.